-ECCE 169-3 CLINICAL PRACTICUM II
+ECCE 169 CLINICAL PRACTICUM II

 This course provides students with practical experience in observing and recording children's individual abilities and interests over time.
 The course is designed to integrate theories and practices in the ECCE field.
-Students participate in a Children's Program alongside and under the guidance of ECCE instructors as well as observe and participate in child care programs in the region.
+Students observe and participate in child care programs in the region.
 Reflective practice and professional conduct are developed.